Fryuni/blog/src/content/blog/02-a-language-worth-learning.md

 What is worth learning is heavily dependent on what you _already_ know.

 I will even dare to say that this applies to speaking languages just as well, not just programming languages.
-For me, a native Brazilian, learning Spanish adds very little to how I think since both languages are very similar in structure and ancestry; learning English, on the other hand, makes my mind work in an entirely different mode.
+For me, a native Brazilian, learning Spanish is good but adds very little in terms of how I think since both languages are very similar in structure and ancestry; learning English, on the other hand, makes my mind work in an entirely different mode.
 Thoughts are formed by language, and knowing how to architect your thoughts with multiple structures enables you to think more diversely.

 This is one of the reasons why I didn't choose French or Italian when I was picking a new language to study.
 Although clearly distinct, they share much with the languages I already know.
 I was more inclined to learn Japanese, Korean, or Thai because they differ entirely from everything I knew, which meant more to understand and improve.
+I am currently studying Thai, and loving all the process.

 [io.Copy src]: https://cs.opensource.google/go/go/+/refs/tags/go1.20.5:src/io/io.go;l=373-385;drc=dc8e2a6a8ec94f2c98ba20edd57932eba284efb1
 [WriterTo optimization]: https://cs.opensource.google/go/go/+/refs/tags/go1.20.5:src/io/io.go;l=406-410;drc=dc8e2a6a8ec94f2c98ba20edd57932eba284efb1